Get all the latest data for Algeria

 Which property types are increasing faster in value in Algeria as of 2026?

-The main reason apartments are outperforming other property types in Algeria is that most Algerian buyers can only stretch their budget to apartment prices, which creates the deepest pool of demand and the most transaction activity.
+The main reason apartments are outperforming other property types in Algeria is simple: most buyers can only afford this segment, which makes it the most liquid part of the market, and higher liquidity tends to support faster price gains.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: